Information for Student/Reader Volunteers & Chaperones

 Presenters and sign carriers remain on stage for the duration of the ceremony.

 Presenters who are opening the envelopes will be given the envelopes to carry on stage and a script.
 One envelope contains the names of the books of the finalists.
 The second envelope contains the winning book that comes from the list of finalists.
 The winner receives their award and the finalists receive their certificates/citations in the envelopes.

-- London – ceremony starts at 10 am (Progress Building, Main Stage)
+- London – ceremony starts at 10 am (Agriplex Building, Main Stage)